 Every dish has its own significance

-You should never dip your sushi rice in soy sauce
+Sushi: never dip sushi rice in soy sauce

-Table manners are of great significance to the Japanese
+Table manners are very important to the Japanese

 Never tip the staff